JetBrains/intellij-sdk-docs/topics/products/rubymine/rubymine.md

 The configuration of RubyMine plugin projects follows the methods described in [Configuring Plugin Projects using the IntelliJ IDEA Product Attribute](dev_alternate_products.md#configuring-plugin-projects-using-the-intellij-idea-product-attribute), and [Configuring the plugin.xml File](dev_alternate_products.md#configuring-pluginxml).

-The table below summarizes the `gradle-intellij-plugin` attributes to set in the <path>build.gradle</path> file for a RubyMine plugin project.
+The table below summarizes the `gradle-intellij-plugin` attributes to set in the Gradle build script for a RubyMine plugin project.
 Click on an entry in the table's *Attribute* column to go to the documentation about that attribute.
-To see how these attributes appear in a similar <path>build.gradle</path> file for PhpStorm, see [Configuring build.gradle using the IntelliJ IDEA Product Attribute](dev_alternate_products.md#configuring-buildgradle-using-the-intellij-idea-product-attribute).
+To see how these attributes appear in a similar Gradle build script for PhpStorm, see [Configuring build.gradle using the IntelliJ IDEA Product Attribute](dev_alternate_products.md#configuring-buildgradle-using-the-intellij-idea-product-attribute).

 | `gradle-intellij-plugin` Attribute | Attribute Value                                                                                                                                                                                                     |
 |------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|